NuGet/docs.microsoft.com-nuget/docs/guides/Package-authoring-best-practices.md

 ❌ DO NOT use the `LicenseUrl` metadataproperty.

+## Where do I define my package?

+TODO: Talk about how and where to make the suggested changes through out the guide (Visual Studio properties, project file, packages.config)

 ## Framework targeting

 Authors should consider making their packages as inclusive as possible if they would like to maximize the number of potential consumers and overall impact in the .NET ecosystem.